 - What is most important to your children?

 - What do you think is most important to the other parent?

-The first one is going to be what guides the mediation itself, in that the consideration is always going to be what is in the best interests of the children, however knowing what is most important to you and considering what might be most important to the other parent will help you figure out the areas that you can potentially compromise on.
-It’s ok to have a couple of items that are so important to you that you don’t want to compromise so long as you are willing to budge on the areas that the other parent may want instead.
+The first one is going to be what guides the mediation itself, in that the consideration is always going to be what is in the best interests of the children.
+However, knowing what is most important to you and considering what might be most important to the other parent will help you figure out potential areas for compromise.
+It’s ok to have a couple of items that are so important to you that you don’t want to compromise – so long as you’re willing to budge on some areas that the other parent may want.

 Admit Your Children Need Both Parents To Get Along